Keleo/Fail2BanBundle/README.md

 # Fail2BanBundle

-A Kimai 2 plugin, which allows to log all failed logins with their IP to a log file.
+A Kimai 2 plugin, which logs an error message for every failed login attempt to a dedicated logfile.

-This logfile can be consumed by `fail2ban` to prevent authentication attacks.
+This logfile can be analyzed by `fail2ban` to block access and prevent authentication attacks.

 ## Installation